 MC2 Ice Cream Co.

-Brothers Matt and Michael Casarez set out to break the Guinness World Record for most ice cream flavors displayed together, so you know the flavors at MC2 are going to go beyond your basic vanilla.
-They created 985 flavors within six months, including Buttered Blueberry Pancake, Silly Rabbit (a nod to Trix cereal), and Chocolate Cake Donut, selling out of a trailer at events and inside Denver Ted’s Cheesesteaks and Broomfield’s Arista Deli & Coffee.
+In 2011, brothers Matt and Michael Casarez set out to break the Guinness World Record for most ice cream flavors displayed together.
+They created 985 flavors within six months, including Buttered Blueberry Pancake, Silly Rabbit (a nod to Trix cereal), and Chocolate Cake Donut, and you’ll find some of those same scoops at MC2, an ice cream truck owned by Matt and his wife, Lindsay, as well as inside Broomfield’s Arista Deli & Coffee.

 Order this: The Cookie Dough Inception flavor is one of the best versions we’ve tried, overloaded with homemade chocolate chip cookie dough.